I write software.

 - Rust library for accessing the ELF auxiliary vector.

 libc arcana?
-Unsafe navigation of the process stack?
+Unsafe navigation of the process memory?
 This library has it all.

 - Java URL builder.
 The URL building landscape in Java

 is at best uneven.
 This library does it correctly.